 So this is all about insecticides, what are these substances, their types, and how they affect our environment.

-Although, insecticides play a crucial role in modern agriculture by helping farmers protect their crops from insect damage and diseases but their widespread use comes with significant environmental and health concerns.
+Although, insecticides play a crucial role in modern agriculture by helping farmers protect their crops from insect damage and diseases their widespread use comes with significant environmental and health concerns.
 So it is always essential to strike a balance between pest control and environmental preservation.